 After collection, debris is trucked to temporary staging areas where it is inspected and separated into categories.
 Items that can be recycled are prepared for reuse.
-Sand that was removed from roads near the shoreline is being sifted so it can be reused.
 Where practical, vegetative debris is ground and chipped.
 The remaining debris is disposed of in the safest, most cost effective manner possible.

-For debris removal to be eligible, the damage must be a direct result of Hurricane Sandy, and the work must be necessary to:
+For debris removal to be eligible, the damage must be a direct result of hurricanes Irma and Maria, and the work must be necessary to:

-- Eliminate immediate threats of significant damage to improved public and private property when the measures are cost effective, or
+- Eliminate immediate threats of significant damage to improved public and private property when the measures are cost effective; and

 - Ensure the economic recovery of the affected community to the benefit of the community-at-large.